Overview

 - Core: Manages configuration, constants, and event handling

-- Detection: Processes media uploads and results
+- Detection: Processes media uploads, social media URL submissions, and results

 - Types/Models: Defines data structures for API responses and SDK interfaces